deck-of-cards/deck-of-cards/README.md

 ## Note to self: todo

 - Make z-index temporary by reordering DOM elements between actions
-- Fix moving
 - Enhance API, make more generic
 - Make cards flippable
-- Maybe use translate3d for even better performance, but make that temporary because of the smoothing issue